ansible-collections/cisco.ios/docs/cisco.ios.ios_logging_global_module.rst

 .. note::
    - Tested against Cisco IOSv Version 15.6
    - This module works with connection ``network_cli``.
-See IOS Platform Options,https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html
+See https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html
    - The Configuration defaults of the Cisco IOS network devices are supposed to hinder idempotent behavior of plays